🚀 Getting Started»

 Now comes the moment when you want to show Spacelift to your colleagues.
 There are a few different ways to grant users access to your Spacelift account but in the beginning, we are going to add them as single users.

-Name the policy and select "Login policy" as the type.
+Name the policy and click Continue.

 Then copy/paste and edit the example below that matches the identity provider you used to sign up for the Spacelift account.